-Grades: 11-12 Credits: 5.0 Full Year Weighted Value: 1 Prerequisite: Intro to Engineering and Principles of Engineering or AP Computer Science or
+ROBOTICS I Grades: 11-12 Credits: 5.0 Full Year Weighted Value: 1 Course # 098 Prerequisite: Intro to Engineering and Principles of Engineering or AP Computer Science or Department Approval

 Course Description: Robotics Engineering 1 is designed to grow a student's technical literacy in a broad range of technical disciplines.
 As students work to design, build, and program autonomous controlled robots, they are exposed to math, science, and technology principles.
 They will learn mechanical advantage, conversion of units, basic electronics, programming, technical process, design engineering, sensors, mechanical systems and how to organize time, money, and resources.
 This course will utilize the industry-based software, Autodesk's Inventor, to sketch, model, simulate, and render design solutions which will also utilize industry 3D printers.
 They will apply their learning in fun and energized competitions between students and other classes.
-Course will be offered to 10th graders starting 2024-2025.